earlmenchavez/aslrecognitionrepo/README.md

 ## Folders

-Models folder contains all the aggregrated code used in the implementation of Dynamic ASL Recognition using Deep Learning.
+ASL_recognition_models folder contains all the aggregrated code used in the implementation of Dynamic ASL Recognition using Deep Learning.
 It was implemented using Tensorflow Keras in python.

 CustomDataset10_csv_files folder contains all the dataframes for all kfold combinations of the CustomDataset10 dataset used in the experiments in .csv format.